-Undeterred, we believed that training over live video would become essential given the growth of distributed work.
-In addition, the universal access live online training provided was a great equalizer: decoupling training from location meant upskilling was more accessible to all.
+Undeterred, we believed training using live video would become essential given the growth of distributed work.
+Also, the universal access that live, online training provided was a great equalizer.
+By disconnecting training from location, upskilling was more accessible to all.
 Little did we know we were on the brink of a shift so significant that I’ve come to call it the Third Age of Training.

-Let me be clear: we are not talking about webinars, but about engaging classes and continuous reinforcement that uses technology’s strengths to create training that is as effective as in-person sessions, if not more.
-Interactive live, online training is where we begin; continual reinforcement by technology to ingrain behavior change over time is the secret to success.
+Let me be clear—we are not talking about webinars.
+Engaging classes and continuous reinforcement leverage technology’s strengths to create training just as effective as in-person sessions, if not more.
+Interactive live, online training is where we begin.
+But continual reinforcement by technology to ingrain behavior change over time is the secret to success.

 Solutions: Who Should Teach It

-Our experience has shown us that the best option for companies is a true partnership between a vendor and in-house teams.
-In-house teams are often spread too thin, and alone they struggle to supply the repertoire of content, facilitation bandwidth (especially across time zones), supporting materials, and technological enhancements that a vendor can provide.
+The best option for companies is forming a true partnership between a vendor and in-house teams.
+In-house teams are often spread too thin.
+They struggle to supply the range of content, facilitators (especially across time zones), supporting materials, and technological enhancements a specialized vendor can provide.